ovh/docs/pages/platform/ai/gi_08_s3_compliance/guide.en-gb.md

 Then, you will be able to use this bucket with the different **OVHcloud AI Tools** through the `ovhai` CLI.

-### Create a S3 user
+### Creating a S3 user

-First of all, you must have a user with the right rights to manage S3 buckets.
+First of all, you must have a user with the correct rights to manage S3 buckets.

 You have two options:

 - [create a new user](/pages/cloud/storage/object_storage/s3_identity_and_access_management)
 - edit your [user roles](/pages/platform/ai/gi_01_manage_users) (the one you use with AI Tools)

 > [!primary]
 >
-> Whether you create a *new user*, or use an *existing one*, don't forget to give him at least the `AI Training Operator` and `Object Storage Operator` rights.
+> Whether you create a *new user* or use an *existing one*, don't forget to grant him at least the `AI Training Operator` and `Object Storage Operator` rights.
 >

 ![S3 user roles](images/user-roles.png)